axtk/evtm/README.md

 #### `dispatchEvent(type: string, props?: object)`

-Dispatches an event of the specified `type` and with the specified properties.
+Dispatches an event of the specified `type` with the specified properties.